Kenya travel advice

 The recreational and commercial flying of drones is strictly regulated.

-You must seek the permission from the Kenya Civil Aviation Authority prior to your arrival.
+You must seek permission from the Kenya Civil Aviation Authority before your arrival.
 If you don't comply, you may be fined and your drone may be confiscated.

 Firearms